Doyle-Bascom Professor of Law

 (Oxford University Press, 1998)

 Before coming to Wisconsin, Sidel served as Professor of Law, Lauridsen Family Fellow, and Faculty Scholar at the University of Iowa.
-Sidel has also served on the advisory boards of the International Center for Not-for-Profit Law (ICNL); Human Rights Watch Asia advisory board; the Business for Social Responsibility (BSR) Ciyuan Philanthropy Initiative in China; the University of Wisconsin Press; Maxwell School Transnational NGO Initiative at Syracuse University; Bridge to Asia; and YMCA Camp Wapsie (Coggon, Iowa).
-Sidel is a member of the editorial boards of the Law and Social Research; Nonprofit and Voluntary Sector Quarterly; Voluntas: International Journal of Voluntary and Nonprofit Organizations; and the Australian Journal of Asian Law (Melbourne).
+Sidel has also served on the advisory boards of the International Center for Not-for-Profit Law (ICNL); The Rights Practice; Human Rights Watch Asia; the Business for Social Responsibility (BSR) Ciyuan Philanthropy Initiative in China; the University of Wisconsin Press; the University of Iowa Press; Maxwell School Transnational NGO Initiative at Syracuse University; Bridge to Asia; and YMCA Camp Wapsie (Coggon, Iowa).
+He is a member of the editorial boards of the Law and Social Research; Nonprofit and Voluntary Sector Quarterly; Voluntas: International Journal of Voluntary and Nonprofit Organizations; and the Australian Journal of Asian Law (Melbourne).